ZoneMinder/zmeventnotification/hook/README.md

 * Only tested with ZM 1.32+.
 May or may not work with older versions

 ### What
-This is just an example of how you can use the new `hook` feature of the notification server to invoke a custom script on the event before it generates an alarm.
+This is an example of how you can use the `hook` feature of the notification server to invoke a custom script on the event before it generates an alarm.
 This implements a hook script that detects objects using Machine Learning for events.
 If it matches the objects you are interested in, it will send a notification.